Mortuie/FreeCodeCamp/backend/votingapp/README.md

 - You should see the frontend...

 ### User Stories
-- [ x ] User Story: As an authenticated user, I can keep my polls and come back later to access them.
+- [x] User Story: As an authenticated user, I can keep my polls and come back later to access them.

-- [ x ] User Story: As an authenticated user, I can share my polls with my friends.
+- [x] User Story: As an authenticated user, I can share my polls with my friends.

 - [ x ] User Story: As an authenticated user, I can see the aggregate results of my polls.